MicrosoftDocs/OfficeDocs-Support/Office/Client/error-messages/0x80041015-start-office-program.md

 - Office Professional 2013
 ---

-# You receive a "0x80041015" error message when you try to start an Office program
+# You receive a "0x80041015" error message when you try to start an Office program for test

 ## Symptoms